ratelang/ratel/README.md

 # ratel
-Ratel is a research project.
+Ratel is an experimental project for the purpose of research work.

 ## Rough Idea
 The current focus is to extend an existing smart contract programming